inbravo/aws-feature-set/README.md

 - Public Subnet : Web Servers/ Jump Boxes
 - Private Subnet : Applications Servers / Database servers
 - 1 subnet = 1 AZ
-- Leverage multiple layers of security – Security groups and Network ACLs to control access to EC2 instances
+- Leverage multiple layers of security.
+Security groups and Network ACLs to control access to EC2 instances
 - Create hardware VPN connection between your local DC and AWS
-- AWS gives a maximum of /16 network
-- AWS gives a minimum of /28 network
 - Bastion host/ Jump Box in Public subnet
 - Security groups, Network ACLs, Route Tables can span subnets/AZs
-- Each subnet is always mapped to an availability zone.
-1 subnet = 1 AZ
+- Each subnet is always mapped to an availability zone
 - Only one internet gateway per VPC
 - You can’t attached multiple Internet Gateways to the VPC to boost performance
 - **Security groups are STATEFUL** (SF)